imbs-hl/fuseMLR/README.md

 introduced for gene expression and methylation by shifting the means by
 $0.5$ to create a case-control study.
 Individuals do not necessarily overlap.
 Effects were introduced in gene expression and methylation by shifting the means by 0.5 to create a case-control study.
+For illustration, the number of variables was kept smaller than what is typically expected in reality.
 The data simulation code is available [here](https://github.com/imbs-hl/fuseMLR/blob/master/test_code/build_data.R).

 ``` r